 Membership at SI continues to expand with great companies and private foundations choosing to support Corporate Social Responsibility (CSR).
 Our members recognize a collective force can do more for communities than any organization can do on its own.

 This week we welcome the following two new members:

 Buchanan Ingersoll & Rooney PC

 Buchanan Ingersoll & Rooney is a national law firm with 450 attorneys and government relations professionals in 16 offices across the country.
-Serving some of the most innovative and successful companies in the country, Buchanan is known for the it’s depth of expertise, client focus and commitment to the community.
+Serving some of the most innovative and successful companies in the country, Buchanan is known for its depth of expertise, client focus and commitment to the community.
 The company sees community outreach as core to the firm’s mission.